Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Existing Features-

+#### Features on the Home Page-

+- _Navbar_ - Holds the name of the page and links that will take the user to the other pages of the site when clicked.
+It has a dropdown toggle for use on smaller screens and is fixed so will always be seen by the user.
+The nav links have an a:hover CSS element that allows the user to see that the cursor is over a nav link and that it can be clicked.

+- _Headliine Image_ - The main image gives the user a hint as to what the sites about.
+It features a woman at the controls of an aeroplane.
+It also holds the heading 'Women In Aviation'.

-- **Home** - A picture and introduction to what my website is about.
-This page also includes a brief history on women in aviation and a sneak peak into the information on the following pages, set out in different sections.
+- _Did you know_ - A brief history on women in aviation and information on the various organisations around the world, who's primary objective is to support women in aviation and to ecourage more women to take up flying.
+It also contains two images to catch the users eye and keep them engaged.

+- _Meet the Aviatrices_- A section that holds a selection of female pilots taken from the 'Meet the Aviatrices' page.
+This section also has a 'More Pilots' button that will take the user from that section to the 'Meet the Aviatrices' page - an alternative to using the navbar.

+- _Gallery_ - A section that holds a selection of inflight images taken from the 'Gallery' page.
+This section also has a 'More Images' button that will take the user from that section to the 'Gallery' page - an alternative to using the navbar.

+- _footer_ - Includes social media links in the form of font awesome icons.

+The Navbar, Carousel and Footer are repeated on the other pages of the website to give the website pages consistancy and flow.

+#### Features on the Meet the Aviatrices page-

+- _Images_ - A selection of current female pilots.
+Their pictures are taken next to/or at the controls of the type of aircraft they fly to inspire a future generation of pilots.

-- **Meet the aviatrices** - Pictures and quotes from female pilots discussing what they love about flying.
-The quotes have a scroll bar to make the page look more tidy and are in a card layout with the image sitting above the pilots name and quote.
+- _Quote_ - Underneath the photos of the pilots is a heading with thier name in and a quote on why they love flying and what spurred them into the captains seat.
+The quotes have a scroll bar to make the page look more tidy.

+#### Features on the gallery page-

-- **Gallery** - In flight images taken on various flights to hopefully give the viewer a closer look into the life of a pilot.
-The images are accompanied by a small decription outlining a few flight details.
+- _Images_ - In flight images taken on various flights to hopefully give the viewer a closer look into the life of a pilot.

+- _Text_ - A heading with the photo title in and a short sentence or two explaining a bit about the image sits underneath it.

+### Features in the modal-

-- **Find out more** - A model and form that allows potential pilots to request more information by leaving their name and email address.
-This allows for more specific questions to be answered they may not relate to every individual.
+- _Modal Form_ - This allows potential pilots to request more information by leaving their name and email address, allowing for more specific questions to be answered that may not relate to every individual.
+Users can also use the modal to inform the site owner of any problems encountered whilst visiting the site.

-- **Page Links** - The links in the header will take you to the page specified.
+### Features left to Implement-

-- **More Buttons** - These buttons are another way to manouver to the other pages within the site.
+- _More Pilots_ - In the future I'd like to add more feamle pilots to the 'Meet the Aviatrices' page.

+- _Modal_ - I want the modal to eventually auto send an email back to the user informing them that thier email has been recieved.

+### Bugs and Fixes Implemented after Testing-

-## Technologies used.
+## Technologies used

+### Languages-

 1. **HTML, or Hyper Text Markup Language:** Used to construct all the pages of this web site.
 For further info on this language;
    https://developer.mozilla.org/en-US/docs/Web/HTML